rubymonsters/ruby-for-beginners/02_learning_to_program.md

 step.

 Programming is very much the same.
-As programmers, while we program, we do not think about the programming language, and how to use it.
-Instead we simply use it, and think about very different things, such as the problem that we are trying to solve, how we can make things easier for fellow programmers, how to best suit the needs of our users, or customers, and so on.
+As programmers, while we program, we do not *think* about the programming language, and how to use it.
+Instead we simply *use* it, and meanwhile think about very different things, such as the problem we are trying to solve, how we can make things easier for fellow programmers, how to best suit the needs of our users, or customers, and so on.

 When you start learning to program you will first learn about the basic concepts of the programming language.
 And you sometimes may feel slightly